bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 ## So is it worth it to try?

-I don't think it's worth to try to optimize the current approach.
+I don't think it's worth to try to optimize the current approach further.
 It's pretty much as good as it will get.

-One thing that might be worth looking into is turning it i I think not.
 It would take a lot of effort to get it that much faster (if possible at all!).
 And there are certainly less optimized corners of GHC which would improve things more for less effort.

 It still seems like a lot of work is performed for essentially doing a unique = uniqueCounter++ operation.
 But it's not obvious how this could expressed better without resorting to very ugly low level hacks.

-I did however find a smallish issue with the existing code where it captured a lazy value.
-You can see the fix here: https://gitlab.haskell.org/ghc/ghc/merge_requests/1229#
+## Minor improvements:

+If one looks closely we can see that `mask` is only demanded when `mk_supply` is run.
+However while a call to `mkSplitUniqueSupply` will return `mk_supply` as an executable action it might never be run by the caller.

+This means the closure for `mk_supply` has to capture the Char in order to compute the mask in case it get's run.
+GHC does also not seem to create a shareable closure for mask, which means if demanded mask will be recomputed for each supply constructor allocated.
+Quite the waste!

+The actual fix is just a simple bang.
+You can find the MR [here](https://gitlab.haskell.org/ghc/ghc/merge_requests/1229#) if you are interested.